 Need a salad to take you from winter into spring?
 This Curry Quinoa Salad is it – it has winter fruits like blood orange and lemon, warming curry spices, and mulberries with fresh herbs that remind me of spring!
-It’s a beautiful salad to make for a busy week ahead, for a picnic with your friends or loved one, for lunch on the go, etc. Also, it’s a fun new way to use quinoa in a flavor packed and vegan friendly salad.
+It’s a beautiful salad to make for a busy week ahead, for a picnic with your friends or loved one, for lunch on the go, etc.

 Like most dressings and marinades, the longer it sits on the food you mix it with, the better this salad tastes (with the exception of using this dressing on dark leafy greens besides the Massaged Kale Salad).
 Quinoa and millet are two of my favorite gluten free sources of carbohydrates (and protein) that I enjoy cooking with.
 Quinoa contains about 9g protein per 1 cup cooked and contains all amino acids, making it a “complete” protein (which I use quotations here because we’ve busted that nutrition myth about how we need to each a combination of foods to get a “complete protein”).
 You can read more detail on how our bodies use amino acids from food and from what’s stored in our bodies in this blog post here and here.

 Besides quinoa in this salad, there’s also curry seasoning mainly comprised of my favorite spice in the universe, you guessed it, turmeric!
 Curry seasoning is basically an affordable way to pack a huge amount of flavor in a very small volume.
 I only use about a teaspoon of it mixed with this dressing and get a beautiful and subtle flavor while giving this salad a pretty golden hue.

 - 1 cup quinoa (may use white or red)

 - 1/2 cup dried mulberries (or use raisins)

 - 1 small blood orange, peeled and chopped